shreshthaa21/World-Happiness-Report-Study/README.md

 <img width="1000" height="840" alt="Dashboard 1 (2)" src="https://github.com/user-attachments/assets/982f342a-ca6a-40c9-91c5-5812372955d4" />

 The next step is observing the differences/gaps in the happiest and unhappiest nations.
-The dataset for five happiest and five unhappiest countries was made during the process of cleaning and preparing data on [SQL]().
+The dataset for five happiest and five unhappiest countries was made during the process of cleaning and preparing data.
 Using that, the average scores have been calculated and plotted as a bar chart, on MS Excel – to illustrate the differences through the years between the two extremes of the dataset.

 For 2017, the difference in the averages is 4.475.